edrandall-dev/terraform-wg-aws/README.md

 Terraform code and wireguard config to create a temporary cloud vpn

 > [!IMPORTANT]
-> Note: Do not make this repository public.
+> Do **not** make this repository public.
 It contains keys.

 ## Purpose
 This terraform code (and associated template file containing a bash script) will create an EC2 instance which is running wireguard and can be used as a VPN endpoint.

 > [!NOTE]
-> Note: If being used when traveling, the script should ideally be run *before* connecting to a hotel / coffee shop wireless network.
+> If being used when traveling, the script should ideally be run **before** connecting to a hotel / coffee shop wireless network.

 ## Usage instructions
-Obtain the code in the usual way, using git clone.
+Obtain the code in the usual way, using ```git clone https://github.com/edrandall-dev/terraform-wg-aws```

 Ensure that the AWS CLI and terraform are installed and correctly configured on your local machine (laptop)

-Change to the directory ```terraform-wg-aws``` and Run ```terraform apply```
+Change to the code directory with ```cd terraform-wg-aws``` and Run ```terraform apply -auto-approve```

 The EC2 instance (and associated cloud resources) will be built within AWS.
 Use the Wireguard VPN client (either on local machine or travel router) to connect to the VPN.

 > [!IMPORTANT]
-> Note:  Remember to add the correct IP address for the EC2 instance in the local wireguard config when provided by the terraform output.
+> Remember to add the correct IP address for the EC2 instance in the local wireguard config when provided by the terraform output.

 ## Local Wireguard config
 ```